-Jack Kent Cooke Foundation Selects The Common Application for College Scholarship Program
+Jack Kent Cooke Foundation Selects The Common App for Scholarship

 It was great to see all of our members and partners at the Common App Member Summit earlier this month!
 Each year, our Member Summit brings together hundreds of enrollment leaders and admissions professionals from the more than 800 colleges and universities worldwide that make up the Common App Membership.